-- 1. Refer to outdoor equipment Installation Instructions for additional information and setup procedure. - 2.
+- ${\bf 1.} \ \ Refer to \ outdoor \ equipment \ Installation \ Instructions \ for \ additional \ information \ and \ setup \ procedure.$ - 2.
 Outdoor Air Temperature Sensor must be attached in all dual fuel application. - 3.
 Refer to ICP thermostat Installation Instructions for additional information and setup procedure. - 4.
-When using a Humidity Sensing Thermostat, set DEHUMIDIFY OPTIONS to H DE-ENRGZD FOR DEHUM - 5.
-HUM 24VAC terminal is 24 VAC and is energized when the low pressure switch closes during a call for heat. - 6.
-When connecting 115 VAC to humidifier use a separate 115 VAC supply. - 7.
+HUM 24VAC terminal is 24 VAC and is energized when the low pressure switch closes during a call for heat. - 5.
+When connecting 115 VAC to humidifier use a separate 115 VAC supply. - 6.
 When using a humidifier on a HP installation, connect humidifier to hot water.